lek-x/vmware_edge/README.md

-#Disclaimer
+ # Disclaimer

-it is a test scrypt I made it for my self education.
+It is a test script I made it for my self education.
+I hope it will usefull for you.

 # NSX Edge setting export script